Trustees, Patrons and Officers

 Joanna is one of the worlds foremost sundial designers and makers, and a liveryman of the Company of Worshipful Clockmakers and the of the Worshipful Company of Scientific Instrument Makers of London.
 She is an enthusiastic supporter of Bristol Cars.

 Retired Bristol GP Stefan has owned Bristol cars continuously since 1971.
 He is fatally drawn to their fine engineering, exotic aeroengineering roots, and strong local social history.
 He will argue (endlessly) that surely these were Britain’s most advanced cars.
 He has enjoyed tracing, interviewing and video recording some 20 key personnel connected with Bristol cars from the 1940s to today.

-Richard Bancroft – Honorary Secretary
+Richard Bancroft – Honorary Treasurer

 Richard qualified as an accountant in 1982 and has been working in compliance roles at FCA regulated firms for the last fourteen years.
 He is currently honorary treasurer of three registered charities including the BOHT and acts as independent examiner of a fourth.
 He owned a 409 for a number of years from 1983.

 Peter Campbell OBE